chuckcscccl/rustlr/wildcard.md

 What this means is that the intended meaning of the expression `a _* b` is **not** any sequence of symbols bracketed by a's and b's.
-The above grammar (`E --> a _* b`) will fail to parse `"a b b b"` because it cannot determine that the first two `b`'s are supposed to recognized as wildcards and that only the last b is a "real b".
-That is, it does not know which to apply to input `b` if the lookahead is also `b`.
+The above grammar (`E --> a _* b`) will fail to parse `"a b b b"` because it cannot determine that the first two `b`'s are supposed to be recognized as wildcards and that only the last b is a "real b".
+That is, it does not know which rule to apply to input `b` if the lookahead is also `b`.
 It will parse `"a a a b"` because after the initial `a` is read, there are no further conflicting transitions for `a`.
 To parse what we intend to, we have to modify the grammar as follows: